Get Oracle Licensing Intelligence

 Correct Calculation

-8 vCPU Azure VM ÷ 2 = 4 processor licences
+8 vCPU Azure VM divided by 2 = 4 processor licences.
+This is the correct method in authorised public clouds.

 Common Error: Using Core Factor in Cloud

-An engineer applies 8 vCPU × 0.5 core factor ÷ 2 = 2 licences.
-This is wrong — the core factor doesn't apply in cloud.
+An engineer applies 8 vCPU x 0.5 core factor / 2 = 2 licences.
+This is wrong.
+The core factor does not apply in cloud.
 The correct answer is 4 licences.

 Common Error: Over-Licensing

 Assuming 8 vCPUs = 8 licences (not knowing about the 2:1 rule).
-This wastes budget paying double what's required.
+This wastes budget paying double what is required.

 Facing an Oracle audit or unsure about your GoldenGate licensing?
 Get independent compliance assessment before Oracle sets the agenda.